WieeRd/questionable/README.md

 ## "It doesn't work" just doesn't work.
 - What's the goal?
 - What have you tried?
-- What's wrong with current behavior?
+- What's wrong with the current behavior?

 ## Read the damn error message.
 Seriously.
 - 90% of the time it tells you exactly where and what is wrong.